UPDATE: Young man accused of leaving hit-and-run victim for dead gets maximum sentence

-The young woman whose life was changed forever by a hit-and-run driver on Vancouver Island was in a courtroom today to confront the man who hit her and left her for dead last September.
+The young woman whose life was changed forever by a hit-and-run driver on Vancouver Island was in a courtroom today to confront the young man who hit her and left her for dead last September.

 Molly Burton was hit while walking down a road in Comox.
 She lay in thick bushes with severe injuries, screaming in pain for five hours.